jsseidel/namegengtk/README.md

 #### Font problem note

-When I first ran this in KDE (my desktop of choice), the app started up displaying rectangles instead of characters.
-The fix for me in KDE was this:
+When I run the snap in KDE (my desktop of choice) after a restart, the app starts up displaying rectangles instead of characters.
+The fix for me in KDE was this (which I do upon startup).
+Hopefully, they'll fix this bug soon.

 ```
-sudo rm /var/cache/fontconfig/*
 rm ~/.cache/fontconfig/*
 fc-cache -r
 ```